LeaYeh/highDimClustering/alg_note/research_record.md

 > A cluster is intended to group objects that are related, based on observations of their attribute's values.
 However, given a large number of attributes some of the attributes will usually not be meaningful for a given cluster.

+**Probles in feature seletion and dimension reduction**
+Feature selection or dimensionality reduction techniques are global in the following sense:
+> They generally compute only one subspace of the original data space in which the clustering can then be performed.

 ## Research Direction ##